-Today, Las Vegas is regarded world-wide as one of the best places to test and develop technologies around autonomous vehicles; and its innovative and abundant start-ups are crafting new ideas for the next big thing with particular focus on transportation and the region’s primary economic driver – the tech-based gaming industry.
+Today, the city known for state-of-the-art fun, is also regarded world-wide as one of the best places to test and develop technologies around autonomous vehicles.
+Its innovative and abundant start-ups are crafting new ideas for the next big thing with particular focus on transportation and the region’s primary economic driver – the tech-based gaming industry.

 When Zappos.com moved its headquarters to downtown Las Vegas in 2013, the e-commerce giant with more than 1500 employees and annual sales of more than $2 billion, helped to spawn new development in the area, attracting several small to mid-size tech companies and start-ups.

 Las Vegas as a Global Center of Innovation and Technology

 Las Vegas is an international stage for innovation and technology as the host city of two massive trade shows annually: Consumer Electronics Show (CES) and Specialty Equipment Market Association (SEMA).
 Building on the strong tech foundation provided by Switch, a global technology solutions corporation that operates the world’s only Tier 5-rated colocation facility at its core campus in Southern Nevada, the city of Las Vegas established in 2016 an Innovation District.